Simon West (poet): Life

 Simon West was born in Melbourne in 1974.
 He grew up in Melbourne and Shepparton.
 He was educated at the University of Melbourne where he received the chancellor's prize in 2004 for his PhD in Italian Literature.
 He has lived for long periods in Turin and Rome and returns to Italy frequently.
-He was a lecturer in Italian studies 2007–2010 at Monash University, and he is now an honorary research fellow in the School of Languages and Linguistics at the University of Melbourne.
+He was a lecturer in Italian studies 2007–2010 at Monash University, and has been an honorary research fellow in the School of Languages and Linguistics at the University of Melbourne.
 He is married with a daughter.

 Writing

 West's poetry is characterised by the presence of both the Australian and Italian landscapes.
 For Barry Hill in The Weekend Australian "his poems invoke the mouthing of words, love affairs with vowels, a sense of the foreign word well digested.
 The mood of his Italian landscapes reminds me of the modem Italian poet Eugenio Montale, just as his two poems after Guido Cavalcanti, along with the imagist lyrics that follow, call up the figure of Ezra Pound, that passionate disciple of Italy."
 Later he writes, "West's graphic power is wonderful, so that you feel, in all of his language moments, of this world."

 Martin Duwell in Australian Poetry Review has noted "a genuine fascination with the word, its sound, almost its taste in the mouth [and] that fascination continually alters the path of what might be, otherwise, predictable poems.
 The first poem in [First Names], 'Mushrooms' … demonstrates this theme of the tactility of language."

 Reviewing the 2019 Carol and Ahoy, Duwell is puzzled why West should abandon the intense lyricism of his first three books for an “utterly different” mode of “post-Romantic ambulatory meditation”.
 Still, "really good poets" must be left to follow their own imperatives.

 The reply to Duwell's puzzlement is given in the essays collected in West's 2019 Dear Muses?